 Tay S., Hughey J., Lee T., Lipniacki T., Covert M. (2010).
 “Quake S. Single-cell NF-κB dynamics reveal digital activation and analogue information processing”, Nature 466:267-271.

-I obtained a Bachelor in Physics in Peru.
-Then, I got a Master degree in computational physics from the University of Campinas (Brazil) in 2008 in the field of rare events.
-After that I moved to Germany and started my PhD studies at the Max Planck Institute for Polymer Research in Mainz under the supervision of Prof. Kurt Kremer and Prof. Luigi Delle Site (FU Berlin).
-In 2011, I moved to Rome and worked in the group of Prof. Giovanni Ciccotti at the University of “La Sapienza” in the calculation of the quantum free energy and in biomolecular simulations.
-In 2013, I got appointed as an assistant professor in the group of Prof. Marek Cieplak at IFPAN-PAN.
-And from 2018, I am affiliated to the IPPT PAN.
-My research is focused on the development of computational strategies for biophysical systems from single protein to their assemblies with emphasis on neurodegenerative diseases and recently in COVID-19.
-Our in-house GoMARTINI model is able to capture nanomechanics of protein complexes.
-This approach has been validated by all-atom simulations and recently in collaboration with Single-molecule force spectroscopy leading groups in Europe we have quantified molecular interactions that drives biological processes (e.g., receptor-cell interaction).
+Adolfo Poma earned his BSc in physics in Peru, then his MSc in computational physics at the University of Campinas (Brazil) in 2008 in the field of rare events.
+Next he moved to Germany for PhD studies at the Max Planck Institute for Polymer Research in Mainz under the supervision of Prof. Kurt Kremer and Prof. Luigi Delle Site (FU Berlin).
+In 2011, he moved to Rome and worked in the group of Prof. Giovanni Ciccotti at the University of “La Sapienza” in the calculation of the quantum free energy and in biomolecular simulations.
+In 2013, he was appointed as an assistant professor in the group of Prof. Marek Cieplak at the Institute of Fundamental Technological Research, Polish Academy of Sciences (IFTR PAS)., and has been affiliated with the Institute since 2018.
+His research is focused on the development of computational strategies for biophysical systems from single protein to their assemblies with emphasis on neurodegenerative diseases and recently in COVID-19.
+His in-house GoMARTINI model is able to capture the nanomechanics of protein complexes.
+This approach has been validated by all-atom simulations and recently in collaboration with single-molecule force spectroscopy leading groups in Europe the research has quantified molecular interactions that drives biological processes (e.g., receptor-cell interaction).

 Eligiusz Postek is currently an assistant professor at the Institute of Fundamental Technological Research, Polish Academy of Sciences (IFTR PAS).
 He earned his doctorate at IFTR PAS in 1996, and his DSc (habilitation) in mechanics, dealing with coupled problems, at the same Institute in 2014.
 In addition to IFTR PAS, he has worked at the Institute of Building Technology, Warsaw University of Technology, Catalonia University of Technology, Technical University in Lulea in Sweden, the University of Wales in Swansea (UK), University of Leeds (UK), and University of Sheffield (UK).
 He is a co-author of 19 publications in journals on the Web of Science database, 38 reviewed conference articles and 44 conference abstracts.
 He lectures at the Warsaw University of Technology and the Doctoral School at IFTR PAS.
 He was also a co-supervisor of doctoral dissertations at the Technical University in Lulea and the University of Wales in Swansea.
 He has experience in cooperating with industrial partners both in Poland and abroad.
 He has worked on such projects as analysing a high-rise antenna mast, failure pressure of a nuclear reactor safety building, and several others.
 Currently, his interests focus on the numerical description of materials under dynamic loads with a complex internal structure, as well as their structure evolving in time.